 Affiliation: Independent Scholar

 Dr. Jones received her Ph.D. from the Institute of Fine Arts, New York University, specializing in the Art and Archaeology of Greece, Rome and the ancient Near East, with particular emphasis on interconnections in the Bronze Age Aegean.
-Dr. Jones has taught at Ringling College of Art and Design, Parsons School of Design, Queens College, Temple University, and Manhattanville College’s Summer in Greece Program.
+Dr. Jones has taught at Ringling College of Art and Design, Parsons School of Design, Queens College, and Manhattanville College’s Summer in Greece Program.
 Her publications include her pioneering book on Greek Dress, Ariadne’s Threads: The Construction and Significance of Clothes in the Aegean Bronze Age, and articles in the American Journal of Archaeology, and Archaeology magazine, etc. She has lectured nationally and internationally on Minoan and Mycenaean dress and on her digital reconstructions of Aegean frescoes.
-Her costume replicas have been the subject of exhibitions in 2018 at the National Archaeological Museum of Athens, the Herakleion Museum in Crete, and the Hellenic Museum in Melbourne, Australia, the Institute for Antiquities at the University of Graz, Austria, and currently at the Institute for Classical Archaeology at the University of Vienna, Austria.
+Her costume replicas have been the subject of recent exhibitions at the National Archaeological Museum of Athens, the Herakleion Museum in Crete, the Hellenic Museum in Melbourne, Australia, the Institute for Antiquities at the University of Graz, Austria, and currently at the Institute for Classical Archaeology at the University of Vienna, Austria.